Bilal4110/ImgSteg/README.md

 ---
 ### **Introduction**

-**ImgSteg** is an opensource steganography tool which encodes and decodes messages within an image. **Please note** this tool should be used for educative purposes only.
+**ImgSteg.py** is an opensource steganography tool which encodes and decodes messages within an image using the LSB method.

+This method is an ideal encoding method as it enables messages to be hidden without changing the appearance of the image.

+**Please note**  that this tool should be used for educative purposes only.

 ### Instructions